 The port industry has an extremely labor-intensive character.
-In the operational sense, they dominate the so-called 'Blue-collar workers', i.e. 'Dockers' (handlers of technical equipment and port transport workers), and their service support (maintenance, cargo insurance, mooring and unmooring).
+In the operational sense, the workforce that works on specific tasks related to loading/unloading and transshipment of cargo dominates. (handlers of technical equipment and port transport workers), and their service support (maintenance, lashing, mooring and unmooring).
+At a time when we are all facing a labor shortage, it is even more difficult to find quality professionals who have work experience to work on specific port operational tasks.
+We are trying to solve the lack of external professional staff within the Company, by sending the existing staff to professional training.

 Their number alone represents a significant factor in the Company's operations.